 Latest update 7/01/2025 LA County IHSS care providers gathered at the Board of Supervisors to make their voices heard and demand to invest in the Future of Care.

-On July 1, 2025 – LA County IHSS providers returned to the Board of Supervisors to provide powerful testimony against the county’s insulting offer of ZERO.
+On July 1, 2025 – LA County IHSS providers returned to the Board of Supervisors to provide powerful testimony against the county’s insulting offer of zero in wage increase.
 LA home care providers know it’s not just insulting—it’s a statement made to the county’s largest low-wage workforce, older adults, and people with disabilities.

 LA home care providers are gearing up to continue to urge the Board of Supervisors to lead with their values, recognize the urgency of the home care crisis across the county, and to prioritize Quality Wages for Quality Home Care 💜